-Firefighters tackle Mansfield industrial blaze
+Mansfield: Homes evacuated after fire at industrial building

 - Published

-About 50 firefighters have been tackling an industrial fire in Mansfield.
+Several homes have been evacuated as firefighters tackle a fire at an industrial building in Mansfield.

 Nottinghamshire Fire and Rescue Service said it was called to a building in Forest Road shortly before 15:45 GMT on Saturday.